HydroModPy/HydroModPy/docs/source/architecture/storage-layout.rst

 A run folder
 ------------

-Target contents, all paths relative to ``runs/<run_name>/``:
+All paths relative to ``runs/<run_name>/``:

 .. code-block:: text

    runs/<run_name>/
    |-- manifest.json        identity, geometry, artefacts.
 Written LAST
    |-- config.toml          exact resolved configuration, frozen
-   |-- provenance.json      environment, git, input fingerprints, steps
+   |-- provenance.json      environment, git, solver, timing
-   |-- annotations.json     functional tags and free notes
+   |-- annotations.json     tags and notes, written after the seal
+   |-- trash.json           present only while the run sits in the trash
-   |-- fields.zarr/         array store (head by default)
+   |-- fields.zarr/         array store
    |-- tables.parquet/      tabular payloads
    `-- figures/             figures rendered for this run

+Those names are the whole vocabulary: they are declared in ``hydromodpy/results/storage/contract.py`` and no other name is a run artefact.
 A run folder holds results, never diagnostics: the pipeline log stays under ``<project>/.hmp/logs/``, which is disposable, so nothing sealed by the manifest can grow after the seal.

-``manifest.json`` is written last, with a temporary file, an ``fsync`` and a rename.
-That single atomic write is the crash-safety mechanism: a run directory without a manifest is incomplete by definition.
+``manifest.json`` is written last, through a temporary file and a rename.
+That single atomic write is the crash-safety mechanism: a run directory without a manifest is incomplete by definition, and the rebuild reports it instead of indexing it.
 The run is not staged elsewhere and moved into place, because the Zarr store is created at registration and appended to during the whole solve, which live readers depend on.

+The manifest carries five blocks (``run``, ``geometry``, ``period``, ``config``, ``artifacts``) plus the run's ``parameters`` and ``metrics`` summaries. ``geometry.catchment`` is the important one: the catchment area and the outlet live there, and a discharge derived from runoff is scaled by that area, so losing it yields a silently wrong series rather than an error.

 A session folder
 ----------------